rayglover-ibm/cuda-bindings/docs/blog-article-pt3.md

 Many numerical libraries have interfaces that describe a set of data structures like matrices and n-dimensional vectors of data.
 This is also the _lingua franca_ of other domains like image processing and machine learning.
 To leverage the data-parallel capabilities of heterogeneous hardware (especially GPUs), or the libraries that do so, you should become familiar with some of the pre-exiting mechanisms for dealing with this kind of data.

-The cufoo repository contains an extra minimum working example of vector addition, introduced by overloading our `add` kernel (in `src/kernels/add.h`) with an additional operation:
+The mwe repository contains an extra minimum working example of vector addition, introduced by overloading our `add` kernel (in `src/kernels/add.h`) with an additional operation:

 ```c++
 template <compute_mode> static error_code op(